 - An estimated 2,600 injuries occur in 1,500 ambulance-related accidents every year.

 - 63% of those killed were passengers, 21% were ambulance passengers, only 4% were ambulance drivers, and 12% killed were not in any vehicle.

 - An estimated 60% of ambulance accidents happened during an emergency response.

 Contact Kingston Truck Accident Lawyer Charles N. Rock

 Have you or a loved one been injured in a truck wreck – or any type of traffic collision?
-If so, call Kingston Truck Accident Lawyer Charles N. Rock for aggressive legal advocacy and effective help obtaining the compensation to which you may be entitled.
+If so, call Kingston Auto Accident Lawyer Charles N. Rock for aggressive legal advocacy and effective help obtaining the compensation to which you may be entitled.